Multi-modal Bayesian Neural Network Surrogates with Conjugate Last-Layer Estimation: Simulations and Empirical Evaluation

 \subsection{Numerical Experiment Results}

 The multi-modal surrogate models show promising improvement on some datasets over the uni-modal model.
 For both Branin and Paciorek datasets, the layered model greatly reduces the bias of the predictions compared to the uni-modal model, and the joint model slightly reduces bias (Figure \ref{fig:results-bias}).
 The difference is particularly noticeable for test points outside of the convex hull of the main modality training data.
 The multi-modal models also perform at least as well as the uni-modal model in terms of standardized error, which we expect to be closer to one if model uncertainty is well-calibrated (Figure \ref{fig:results-zscore}).
 Interestingly, both multi-modal models perform very similarly in all Paciorek datasets, regardless of the correlation of the auxiliary modalities.
 The layered model shows similar results on the wind dataset, while the joint multi-modal model has higher prediction bias (but better-calibrated errors) than the uni-modal model for out-of-sample test points.
-Figure \ref{fig:results-example} shows one trained instance of the layered multi-modal model improving out-of-sample predictions on the wind dataset due to the presence of multi-modal data in the gaps between the main modality training points.
+Figure \ref{fig:results-example} shows one trained instance of the layered multi-modal model improving out-of-sample predictions on the wind dataset due to the presence of multi-modal data in the gaps between the main modality training points (Figure \ref{fig:wind-aux-training-data}).
+In this fitted example, the auxiliary training data affects both the mean prediction and the prediction uncertainty.
+The mean prediction follows the true mean more closely where there is no main modality training data.
+In areas where the auxiliary training data is less variable ($t=3$ to $t=4$), the prediction uncertainty is decreased, while in areas where the auxiliary training data is more variable ($t=5$ to $t=6$), the uncertainty is increased.
 The layered model improves prediction bias and standardized error in the Wind (Daily) dataset, although both measures of error are overall higher than in other datasets.
 On both Time Series datasets, the layered multi-modal model performs worse in terms of average bias than both the uni-modal and joint multi-modal models, which perform comparably to each other.
 On the Time Series (1d) dataset, the layered model appears to have standardized errors closer to one for the In Sample and In Hull test points, but farther from one for the Out of Hull test points. \\

 To investigate differing informative power of the auxiliary modalities in each dataset that lead to differing performance of the multi-modal models, we calculate the canonical correlation between the quantity of interest and the auxiliary modalities.
 Canonical correlation is the maximal linear correlation between any possible linear combinations of two random vectors, $\mathrm{ccorr}(\bm{X},\bm{Y}) = \underset{\bm{a},\bm{b}}\max\ \mathrm{corr}(\bm{a}^\top\bm{X},\bm{b}^\top\bm{Y})$.
 We treat values of the functions at different input locations as independent observations of a random variable, and consider all points in the validation dataset of our data.
 This approach was used by \textcite{toal_considerations_2015} in the context of co-Kriging and multiple fidelity surrogate models to measure the linear correlation and RMSE between individual scalar low-fidelity sources and high-fidelity sources.
 Canonical correlation is more general than linear correlation and RMSE, allowing the association between two random vectors to be measured in a single scalar.
 Higher canonical correlation between the main modality and auxiliary modalities should allow for the auxiliary modalities to lend more predictive performance increase to the multi-modal models over their uni-modal counterparts.
 The results of these calculations are gathered in Table \ref{tab:data-correlations}.